tari-labs/yat-steganography/README.md

 * Identifying clones, remixes, and counterfeit NFTs
 * Conveying authorship and licensing terms

-All of these use cases require development beyond this simple demo, which uses the simple [steganography.js](https://github.com/petereigenschink/steganography.js/) library.
+All of these use cases require development beyond this simple demo, which uses the [steganography.js](https://github.com/petereigenschink/steganography.js/) library.
 Additional hashing and cryptography techniques would be needed for use cases that require strong confidentiality and verification of identity.

 ### Additional methods

-Steganography can also be accomplished via least-significant bit (LSB) or F5 algorithm depending on use-case and security requirements.
+Steganography can also be accomplished via least-significant bit (LSB) or F5 algorithm depending on the use case and security requirements.
 For JavaScript implementations, see [this LSB example](https://github.com/thavixt/steganography-js) and [this F5 example](https://github.com/desudesutalk/f5stegojs).

-### In the Wild
+### In the wild
 [CjS77](https://github.com/CjS77) describes an [excellent example](https://github.com/tari-labs/yat-steganography/issues/1) of steganography usage within an [NFT collection](https://opensea.io/collection/seven-5iwat2ntvf).
 As this example proves, steganography can be used not only for an artist's signature but also to identify clones, remixes, or counterfeit NFTs.

 ## Licensing